Package Support Framework Overview

 This framework is open source, lightweight, and you can use it to address application issues quickly.
 It also gives you the opportunity to consult with the community around the globe, and to build on top of the investments of others.

 For a step-by-step guide, see our get started guide.

 Get started using the Package Support Framework

 After you find an issue, you can check our GitHub page for a fix.
 If you find one, you can apply it to your package.
 Our step-by-step guide shows you how to do this.
 It will also show you how to use the Visual Studio debugger to step through your application and verify that the fix is working and that it has resolved the compatibility issue.

 If you can't find a runtime fix that addresses your issue, you can create one.
 To do that, you'll identify which function calls fail when your application runs in an MSIX container.
 Then, you can create replacement functions that you'd like the runtime manager to call instead.
 This gives you an opportunity to replace the implementation of a function with behavior that conforms to the rules of the modern runtime environment.

 The Package Support Framework does not support registry overrides.
-It will resolve issues related to runtime.
-Pick the following dlls that would fit your needs.
+It is designed to resolve run time issues.